ProGeographer: Geography Education Graduate Certificate Program

 Teaching Geography (Geography 513) - Spring semester (taught online by Dr. James Dunn)

-Field Geography (Geography 592) - Early August
+Field Geography of Western Colorado (Geography 592) - Early August

 "I still use things I learned from that program in class.
 It was really one of the most useful and applicable programs I've taken.
 I think that my enjoyment (and success) of the ProGeographer program is part of what motivated me to look at graduate school."